 In this file we have set out the requirements contained in the Diocese of Chelmsford Churchyard Handbook and the requirements of the Parochial Church Council for St Barnabas Church, where these differ from those the general advice given in the Handbook.
 These are highlighted in red.

-The most important passages appear in the text of our file, along with those local modifications.
-Quotations from the Handbook are written in italics https://www.chelmsford.anglican.org/uploads/dac/Churchyard Handbook February 2022 Edition.pdf
+^{}The appendix at the back of this file contains a full copy of the Handbook.
+The most important passages appear in the text of this file, along with those local modifications.
+Quotations from the Handbook are written in italics